-A Cycling UK local campaigner reactivates Crawley cycle forum
+A Cycling UK local campaigner reactivates Crawley Cycle Forum

-Peter Smith explains what happened:
+Peter explains what happened:

-Crawley Cycle forum
+Crawley Cycle Forum

 We reactivated the forum and decided that it would be constructed as an organisational forum rather than a general public forum.
 This was important in our case as the objective was to begin to release available funds into schemes, initiate schemes and improve cycling levels in the town.
 We have not ruled out having a public forum at some time, but are keen to maintain an overall perspective of positively working with the local authorities and others, rather than representing a group of people with a long list of complaints.
 This was the overall ethos from the outset.

-This grouping worked well for some time but we soon realised that on some occasions, in order to get some ‘traction’ in our activities, we needed to engage with Councillors.
-And so we invited the ruling group to nominate a Cycling Champion, which they did, and the local County Councillors to attend of which two did.
+This grouping worked well for some time but we soon realised that on some occasions, in order to get some ‘traction’ in our activities, we needed to engage with councillors.
+We invited local county councillors to attend (of which, two did) and asked the ruling group to nominate a 'Cycling Champion'.

-We had a tremendous benefit initially as WSCC recruited a former Cycling UK employee, Simone Makepeace, as Cycling officer and she worked very effectively with us to put the cycling message and view across at WSCC in a very productive way.
+We had a tremendous benefit initially as WSCC recruited a former Cycling UK employee, Simone Makepeace, as cycling officer and she worked very effectively with us to put the cycling message and view across at WSCC in a very productive way.
 Unfortunately this situation has now deteriorated significantly with the removal of the cycling officer post as part of the ‘localism agenda’.
 We are currently trying to understand what that means and how we will engage with WSCC going forward.
-But we intend to tackle this in the same way as previously by understanding how the new system works and engaging with it.
+But we intend to tackle this in the same way as previously, by understanding how the new system works and engaging with it.

 We immediately did several things.

-Introductory Tours: Firstly we invited Council officers, particularly the WSCC cycling officer, on a ride around the town to view the challenges facing cycling.
-The key objective was not to go over the list of all the problems, but rather to demonstrate the potential for cycling and increasing uptake in cycling, to showcase those existing elements that are good for cyclists and to illustrate some of the major problem areas.
+Introductory Tours: Firstly, we invited council officers, particularly the WSCC cycling officer, on a ride around the town to view the challenges facing cycling.
+The key objective was not to go over the list of all the problems, but rather to demonstrate the potential for cycling and increasing uptake in cycling; to showcase those existing elements that are good for cyclists and to illustrate some of the major problem areas.

-In addition press releases have on occasion been issued, but only as a last resort.
+In addition, press releases have on occasion been issued, but only as a last resort.
 Experience suggests that more progress can be made by persuasion and (relatively) private lobbying than by the rather crude sledge hammer of bad publicity.
-But we have had to resort to the Press in respect of potholes which just do not receive any proper attention in Crawley.
-Please see an example of a Pothole article that was published in the Crawley and Horley Observer and also This Is Sussex
+But we have had to resort to the Press in respect of potholes, which just do not receive any proper attention in Crawley.
+Please see an example of a pothole article that was published in the Crawley and Horley Observer and also This Is Sussex.

 All too often we have seen ‘cycle facilities’ appear on the ground that are inadequate in some way and that could have been improved, usually at no additional cost, if the relevant input had been provided at design time.

 By engaging with the council officers we have sought to be consultees when schemes are designed.
-This has included being aware of active schemes via our prioritised list and via regular reports and status updates from the Cycling Officer at forum meetings, receiving plans for review, holding on-site discussions with the planners (usually employees from sub-contractors) and answering questions or queries from anyone involved in the process.
+This has included being aware of active schemes via our prioritised list and via regular reports and status updates from the Cycling Officer at forum meetings; receiving plans for review; holding on-site discussions with the planners (usually employees from sub-contractors); and answering questions or queries from anyone involved in the process.

-Once you achieve this you only (!) need to monitor that the relevant authorities deliver to their commitments, but this is much easier than finding out when the contractors arrive on site to implement some poorly designed and half-baked cycle facility!
+Once you achieve this you only (!) need to monitor that the relevant authorities deliver to their commitments.
+But this is much easier than finding out when the contractors arrive on site to implement some poorly designed and half-baked cycle facility!

 We have undertaken a range of other activities to encourage cycling – it’s not all about infrastructure.